luyadev/luya.io/docs/guide/lessons/custom-angular-view.md

     // let the controller know that actionData returns data in API Format (JSON). public $apiResponseActions = ['data'];

-    // The view file to rendern when entering this controller public function actionIndex()
+    // The view file to render when entering this controller public function actionIndex()
     {
         return $this->render('index');